-The Company had \$0.9 million of unrecognized tax benefits as of December 31, 2020.
+The Company had \$1.6 million of unrecognized tax benefits as of December 31, 2021.
 No liability related to uncertain tax positions is recorded on the financial statements.
-All uncertain tax positions are currently recorded as a reduction to our deferred tax assets, which are subject to a valuation allowance.
+All uncertain tax positions are currently recorded as a reduction to the Company's deferred tax assets, which are subject to a valuation allowance.
 If recognized, none of the unrecognized tax benefits would affect the effective tax rate.
 The Company does not anticipate that the total amounts of unrecognized tax benefits will significantly increase or decrease in the next 12 months.
 The Company's policy is to include interest and penalties related to unrecognized tax benefits within the provision for income taxes, as necessary.
-The Company did not recognize any accrued interest and penalties related to gross unrecognized tax benefits related to the year ended December 31, 2020.
-A reconciliation of our unrecognized tax benefits for the year ended December 31, 2020 is as follows (in thousands):
+The Company did not recognize any accrued interest and penalties related to gross unrecognized tax benefits related to the year ended December 31, 2021.
+A reconciliation of the Company's unrecognized tax benefits for the year ended December 31, 2021 and 2020 is as follows (in thousands):